They should both be in the hospital, and they aren't.

 When Clint looks back up, his mouth twitches.
 "Vodka," he says.
 "Really."

 "Yes," Natalia replies.
 She realizes she's still holding the Glock and puts it down.

-She doesn't bother giving him an expression for that one.
-He doesn't actually deserve it.
+She doesn't bother giving him an expression for that one, either, though this time someone else might be able to read the level look and the silence more accurately.
 But he chews on the inside of his mouth and says, "Can I have some?"
-Which tells her he's coping with this even worse than she thought.

 "You're not drinking my good vodka to drink yourself into unconsciousness," she says flatly, where good vodka means vodka imported from Russia.